 Walsh got into 31 games with the A’s, hitting .252 with no homers and 15 RBIs.
 At that time there was already another “Jimmy” Walsh playing big-league ball in Philadelphia, but infielder-outfielder Michael Timothy Walsh – a.k.a.
 “Runt” – was with the Phillies in the National League.
 They faced each other in the inter-league postseason series between the Phils and A’s that October.

 Walsh made the A’s to start the 1913 season.
-When Amos Strunk was not available to play center field, Jimmy filled in, and though Strunk’s absence was felt, Sporting Life said that Walsh “played better than a creditable game in centre.”
-Although he got 355 at-bats in 97 games that year, Walsh did not play in the World Series against the New York Giants.
-Mack used Rube Goldring in left field, Strunk in center, and Eddie Murphy in right for all five games.
-As sportswriter Hugh Fullerton noted ahead of the Series, “Jimmy Walsh, who is likely to play only in the games that Marquard pitches, is the weakest batsman in the entire outfield squad of the two teams.”
-Marquard started Game One and relieved in Game Four, but what’s more intriguing is that he was a lefty, and current baseball references show Walsh as a lefty swinger.
-A 1915 article noted that Walsh would substitute for Strunk “when a southpaw appears on the slab.”
-I have found several text references to Walsh as a righty batter, in addition to a photo.
+When Amos Strunk was not available to play center field, Jimmy filled in, and though Strunk’s absence was felt, Sporting Life said that Walsh “played better than a creditable game in centre.”22 Although he got 355 at-bats in 97 games that year, Walsh did not play in the World Series against the New York Giants.
+Mack used Rube Oldring in left field, Strunk in center, and Eddie Murphy in right for all five games.
+As sportswriter Hugh Fullerton noted ahead of the Series, “Jimmy Walsh, who is likely to play only in the games that Marquard pitches, is the weakest batsman in the entire outfield squad of the two teams.”23 Marquard started Game One and relieved in Game Four, but what’s more intriguing is that he was a lefty, and current baseball references show Walsh as a lefty swinger.
+A 1915 article noted that Walsh would substitute for Strunk “when a southpaw appears on the slab.”24 Several text references show Walsh as a righty batter, in addition to a photo.25

-After the season, Walsh went to the New York Yankees to fulfill a deal made during the summer, when Yankees manager Frank Chance released Claud Derrick to Baltimore.
-According to the Hartford Courant, “Mack wanted to keep him [Walsh] but had to fulfill his word.”
-Yankees owner Frank Farrell also sent $4,000 to close the deal.
-New York had actually had its pick of Walsh, Tom “Pete” Daley, or Danny Murphy.
+After the season, Walsh went to the New York Yankees to fulfill a deal made during the summer, when Yankees manager Frank Chance released Claud Derrick to Baltimore.29 According to the Hartford Courant, “Mack wanted to keep him [Walsh] but had to fulfill his word.”30 Yankees owner Frank Farrell also sent $4,000 to close the deal.31 New York had actually had its pick of Walsh, Tom “Pete” Daley, or Danny Murphy.
 The Yankees wound up trading Walsh back to Philly for Daley the following June.

 The Athletics plunged to the AL cellar in 1915, finishing 43-109.
 Mack had begun to dismantle his team and raise cash by selling Eddie Collins to the Chicago White Sox the previous December.
 Jack Barry went to the Red Sox on July 2, and Eddie Murphy went to the White Sox on July 15.
 As a result, Walsh got into 117 games, but he hit just .206, with one homer and 20 RBIs.

 Meanwhile, Dublin-born Jimmy Archer played in 42 games for three teams in 1918, while Paddy O’Connor from County Kerry came back for one appearance with the Yankees.
-After them, just one native Hibernian would make it to the majors: pitcher Joe Cleary, who gave up seven earned runs in one-third of an inning in his only outing in 1945.
-When Connie Mack named his All-Irish team, Walsh was one of the outfielders.
+In the following century, just two native Hibernians made it to the majors.
+Pitcher Joe Cleary gave up seven earned runs in one-third of an inning in his only outing in 1945, and then it took until 2018 before Belfast-born pitcher P.J.
+Conlon arrived.

 In March 1919, the Seattle Rainiers of the Pacific Coast League signed Walsh for their outfield.
 He only spent one season in the PCL, though, as Seattle sold his contract that December.
 He spent just about all of the next ten years in the International League, with Akron, Newark, Baltimore, Jersey City, Toronto, and Buffalo.
 The only time he was away from the IL was 1927, when he spent a stretch with Indianapolis in the American Association.

-Walsh remained connected with the game, though, playing for and managing a Syracuse semi-pro team called the Marksons that faced other central New York squads.
-He also umpired in the NY-Penn League in 1935.
-In the late 1930s (probably starting in 1938), he served as a coach with his hometown Syracuse Chiefs in the IL.
-In August 1939, he showed that his fiery side was still active by “invading the umpires’ dressing-room and taking a swing at Umpire [Chester] Swanson.”
-He was suspended for the balance of the season and all of 1940 as well.50
+Walsh remained connected with the game, though, playing for and managing a Syracuse semi-pro team called the Marksons that faced other central New York squads.47 He also umpired in the NY-Penn League in 1935.48 In the late 1930s (probably starting in 1938), he served as a coach with his hometown Syracuse Chiefs in the IL.
+In August 1939, he showed that his fiery side was still active by “invading the umpires’ dressing-room and taking a swing at Umpire [Chester] Swanson.”49 He was suspended for the balance of the season and all of 1940 as well.50

 Jimmy Walsh was never married.
 In 1920, he was living in his mother's home with his brother Thomas and younger sister Bridget (who was known as Della).
 Jimmy and Della were very close.
 As of 1930, he was living with Della, her husband Francis Hullar, and their small children.
 After the Hullars were divorced, Walsh took very good care of her and the children.
 In 2011, his niece Anna McKenna (then 83) reminisced fondly.